aturaab40/workshops-on-fcc-projects/README.md

 Do the following to get started:

-- Fork this repository
+1. Fork this repository
-- For each project create a new repository (each project should live in its own repository).
+2. For each project create a new repository (each project should live in its own repository).
-- Once you complete a project push your final code to GitHub
+3. Once you complete a project push your final code to GitHub
-- Got to your forked version of this workshop and fill in the project details below. (the completion date and the URL to the project repository)
+4. Got to your forked version of this workshop and fill in the project details below. (the completion date and the URL to the project repository)
-- Push it up
+5. Push it up
-- Repeat for each project
+6. Repeat for each project from step 2